 However, I believe when used wisely margin loans can be a very handy tool to help buy as many under-valued investments as possible at certain times in the market cycles – and this is what I did in 2003 (and again in 2009 when the market crashed).

 How my investments increased as I spent all my cash travelling

 In early 2005, I spent 3 months working on a remote island in Papua New Guinea to save for the trip and then in about September I set off around the world – first stop China.
 With my savings in my spending account, my portfolio set-up so that it could chug away without me worrying too much about it and the dividends from my investments covering the costs of interest on my margin loan – I was ready to go see the world.

 As I travelled I would jump on a computer in an internet cafe from time to time (I didn’t have a laptop at the time and there were few smart phones yet) and have a look at my portfolio, but I did not buy or sell anything for the whole trip – I just let it roll along.

 When I returned back to the song of magpies and the sweet smell of gumtrees in Australia (I love how travel can change what you notice and take for granted.)
 The money in my savings account was down to $200 (Luckily I landed a job within a week.), however my portfolio had increased by more than I had savings in the bank before I left.
 Even though it was only slightly, something like $19,000 in savings had disappeared and my investments were up by $20,000, it was still a good feeling!

-Note here that I did also work in the UK and this did top up my travel funds account from time to time and without this I wouldn’t have been able to travel for as long or would have had to miss out on some of the experiences that were more expensive, but you get the gist of it.
+Note: I did also work in the UK and this did top up my travel funds account from time to time.
+Without this I wouldn’t have been able to travel for as long or would have had to miss out on some of the experiences that were more expensive, but you get the gist of it.

 Why this worked for me